kongr45gpen/my-favourite-bash-commands/README.md

 # Calculate how much time a 3-second task done 2 times a day for 5 years spends in hours
 # See https://www.xkcd.com/1205/
 units "5 years * 2 / days * 3 seconds" hours

+# Test the read speed of a drive
+sudo hdparm -Tt /dev/sda
 ```

 ## PDF